jquast/x84/docs/project_details.rst

 They grew apart over time with their forks, Johannes providing a new redesign called "The Progressive (PRSV)", which Jeff re-based and began to contribute to when they re-combined efforts years later.
 Johannes continually asserted that he would maintain and later release PRSV, but as his involvement wanned, Jeff renamed his fork as x/84, with the intent to merge upstream some day.

-x/84 retains only some of the design and basic variables, such as the concept of a session, userbase, and the echo function, but is otherwise completely rewritten by the work of Jeff alone.  x/84 is a re-imagination of the possibilities of authoring a nostalgic text-mode system analogous to those early dial-up systems.
+x/84 retains only some of the design and basic variables, such as the concept of a session, userbase, and the echo function, but is otherwise completely rewritten by the work of Jeff alone and since 2013 many contributions over github.

+x/84 is a re-imagination of the possibilities of authoring a nostalgic text-mode system analogous to those early dial-up systems.
 Targeted for, but not limited to, running a bulletin board over the TCP/IP protocol.
+The name x/84 is derived from the theme of an "amiexpress-style system for an Orwellian future".

 .. _Jeff Quast: https://jeffquast.com/
 .. _Johannes Lundberg: http://github.com/johannesl/